openNDS/openNDS/docs/source/libraries.rst

 It can be used in PreAuth and local FAS scripts.

-It is used by NDS when fas secure levels 1 and 2 are set along with faskey also being set.

-Its output is sent to FAS in the encrypted query string as the variable "clientif"
+Its output is also sent to FAS in the encrypted query string as the variable "clientif"

   Usage: get_client_interface.sh [clientmac]